DamienGulliver/HAL/README.md

 # HAL: Multimodal Voice Assistant

 An AI-powered voice assistant inspired by HAL-9000 (2001, A Space Odyssey).
-The system runs on both personal computers (Mac/Windows/Linux) and edge devices (Jetson Nano).
+The system runs on both personal computers (Mac/Windows/Linux) and edge devices (Jetson Nano, in development).
 The OpenAI Realtime API is used to allow low-latency voice conversations with GPT-4o.
 When run on a Jetson Nano connected with a USB camera and microphone, the system combines real-time conversational abilities with face detection and audio processing.

-The eventual aim is to build a home assistant module (that looks and sounds like HAL-9000) with real-time conversational abilities, facial detection/recognition, audio and scent detection.
+The eventual aim is to build a home assistant module (that looks and sounds like HAL-9000) with real-time conversational abilities, facial detection & recognition, audio and scent detection.
 This project is at a very early stage, under active development and may (will) break often.

 If you would like to build a replica of the HAL-9000 interface, 3D printed components can be found here:
  - https://www.thingiverse.com/thing:1805762